 - Paint: This is your choice, but make certain that it is exterior paint.
 You can save money and make the job go faster if you purchase 5-gallon cans of paint.

-Set Up the Sprayer in Paint Can and Buckets
+Set up the Sprayer in Paint Can and Buckets

-- Siphon in Paint: The siphon is the large tube with a wire screen at the end.
-Place directly into the paint can with the screened-end at the bottom.
+Siphon in paint: The siphon is the large tube with a wire screen at the end.
+Place directly into the paint can with the screened end at the bottom.

-- Drain in Waste: Put the drain tube into the waste bucket.
+Drain in waste: Put the drain tube into the waste bucket.

-Prime the Sprayer to Get Paint Moving Through System
+Prime the Sprayer

-Quickly Move Drain Tube Into Paint Can
+Quickly Move the Drain Tube Into the Paint Can

 Quickly switch the drain tube, placing it into the paint can, toward the bottom.
 The drain and siphon tubes may even have clips that hold them together.
 Now your paint is making a continuous cycle.